 Medical device 510k submissions, quality systems, and training

 We are a small consulting firm providing medical device companies with regulatory and quality system services and training.
 We have 7 full-time employees and 1 part-time employee.
 We are hiring for an 8th full-time employee.
 We specialize in medical device 510k submissions.
 We even wrote a 510k book, “How to prepare your 510k in 100 days,” because 100 days is how long your testing will take.
-We are affordable, because we know you start-ups have “one egg and one basket.”
+We are affordable because we know you start-ups have “one egg and one basket.”
 We are casual.
 We like taking risks.
 We are irreverent.
 We make mistakes, but we learn from them.
 We want our work to be fascinating.
 We teach the most boring topic on planet earth, but we refuse to be boring.
 After all, no other regulatory consultants would write a book titled “Plague Doctor’s Scary Guide to Remarkable Remote Quality Audits.”
 We want to be remarkable, memorable, and fun to work with.
 Our team is located in Washington DC, Kansas, and Vermont.
 We all work 100% remotely, and we always have.
 A button for downloading our standard pricing sheet for all services is provided below.

 - FDA eCopy Webinar